jamesdonoh/mobile-applications/report.md

 Model View Controller (MVC) is a well-established pattern in application architecture for creating a separation of concerns between user interface and business logic and/or domain model.

 According to Fowler [@fowler] the separation of presentation from model is of fundamental importance in software architecture.
-It allows code that describes business logic and provdes access to data (for example via databases or APIs) to be developed and tested separately, independently of the user interface, and enables the possibility of reusing the same model code with different interfaces (such as a website and the command-line).
+It allows code that describes business logic and provides access to data (for example via databases or APIs) to be developed and tested separately, independently of the user interface, and enables the possibility of reusing the same model code with different interfaces (such as a website and the command-line).
 It also allows for greater specialisation of development skills within different areas, and simplification of the development process.

 The MVC pattern originated in experiments in graphical interfaces conducted at Xerox PARC the late 1970s and was originally implemented for the Smalltalk language.
 As originally conceived, the model is an abstract representation of some type of knowledge, while the view or views are representations of that model that the user can interact with, while creating the impression they are seeing and manipulating the model directly [@reenskaug].

 The exact role of the controller has been interpreted differently by authors.
 Fowler says that the controller takes user input, manipulates the model and causes the view(s) to update [@fowler].
 However, Reenskaug's proposal was that views handle their own user input, with the controller only responsible for coordinating views and handling level at the input of the whole application [@reenskaug].
-It is worth noting that Fowler believes the precise separation between view and controller (V/C) is less important than the separation between model and presentaion (M/VC).
+It is worth noting that Fowler believes the precise separation between view and controller (V/C) is less important than the separation between model and presentation (M/VC).

 As with other layered architectures, the potential benefits of MVC are that it helps to manage the complexity of a large application, allowing new developers to understand the codebase and find where a particular piece of functionality is implemented.
-This may lead to a reduction in maintainance costs.
+This may lead to a reduction in maintenance costs.
 As a form of modularisation, it also facilitating reuse of code, and enables the implementation of different parts of the application to be changed by reducing the amount of coupling between classes.

 ## MVC and the Android platform